NEONScience/NEON-stream-discharge/shinyApp/neonStageQPlot/README.md

 **Date Range**

-Ability to specify date ranges for which data is to be visualized
+Ability to specify date ranges for which data is to be visualized.

 **Quality Flag Viewer**

 Functionality for toggling between Final Review quality flags, Science Review quality flags before or after clicking the submit button.
+When activated, the quality flags will be rendered as a shaded backround on the continuous discharge plot spanning the flagged time range.

--   Discharge final quality flag indicating whether a data product has passed or failed an overall assessment of its quality; detailed in ATBD.
+“Include Final Quality Flag” = Discharge final quality flag indicating whether a data product has passed or failed an overall assessment of its quality; detailed in ATBD.

--   Discharge final quality flag indicating whether a data product has failed a science review of its quality detailed in NEON.DOC.001113.
+“Include Science Review Quality Flag” = Discharge final quality flag indicating whether a data product has failed a science review of its quality detailed in NEON.DOC.001113.

 ## App Outpus